OVERVIEW

 ISSUES

-A well-funded, accessible, and affordable transportation system is vital to the safe and reliable movement of people and goods.
+A well funded, accessible, and affordable transportation system is vital to the safe and reliable movement of people and goods.
 It’s also an important determinant of economic and social growth.
 However, transportation workers worldwide are facing intense pressures—lower wages and deteriorating working conditions as governments and corporations compete in a “race to the bottom” through privatization and deregulation, increasing precarity, and attacks on collective bargaining rights.

 Transport Canada continues to operate in secrecy and in the interests of corporations, prioritizing profitability over public safety in commercial aviation and rail transportation.
-In fact, a regulation that allows for fewer flight attendants onboard aircrafts clearly states the cost savings airlines will realize based on lower wages and other related labour costs.
+In fact, a regulation that allows for fewer flight attendants onboard aircraft clearly states the cost savings airlines will realize based on lower wages and other related labour costs.

-The work of transit drivers and highway and road workers is increasingly being privatized and contracted out resulting in the loss of well-paying jobs, more precarious employment, and attacks on collective bargaining rights.
-The fallout has been increased job insecurity, work overload, and decreased job satisfaction.
+The work of transit drivers and highway and of road workers is increasingly being privatized and contracted out resulting in the loss of well-paying jobs, more precarious employment, and attacks on collective bargaining rights.
+The fallout has been increased by job insecurity, work overload, and decreased job satisfaction.

-Health and safety
+Health and Safety

 Reducing the number of CUPE flight attendants required on aircraft is a major health and safety concern.
-Reducing cabin crew affects all safety procedures especially in emergency situations and leads to greater workload and increased fatigue.
+Reducing cabin crew affects all safety procedures, especially in emergency situations, and leads to greater workload and increased fatigue.
 CUPE has been proactive in bargaining language that exceeds the regulations even though Transport Canada allows airlines to fly with fewer cabin crew.
 For example, CUPE has bargained language for members at Air Canada and Air Transat that maintains the safety-proven ratio of one flight attendant per forty passenger seats on some aircraft.

 Transit drivers also experience a range of occupational health risks including musculoskeletal problems, stomach and intestinal disorders, sleeping disorders, and psychological problems.
 Cabins are often cramped, poorly designed and illuminated, and expose drivers to constant temperature changes and vibration.
 Work schedules are frequently erratic with split shifts, inadequate rest periods during and between shifts, and exhausting shift rotations.

 Flight attendants and transit drivers are concerned about the increased risk of workplace violence.
-On Canada’s airlines, added fees, reduced on-board service, and higher-density aircraft have increased the number of dissatisfied and disruptive passengers.
+On Canada’s airlines, added fees, reduced onboard service, and higher-density aircraft have increased the number of dissatisfied and disruptive passengers.
 Disorderly and sometimes violent passengers have put transit drivers’ safety at risk.
 Workers feel unprotected and unsupported by management and report high levels of stress.

 Highway and road workers face occupational risks related to fatigue and stress, including excessive hours of work during severe weather conditions, and driving emergency vehicles in hazardous conditions.